OUR POLICIES

 1. Universal Conduct of Conduct

 1.1.
-This section of the Code applies to all involved with Squash at the INSPIRE Squash Academy.
+This section of the Code applies to all involved with Squash at the Inspire Squash Academy.

 1.2.
 All such individuals or organisations must: